mvarrieur/yankee-trail/src/pages/index.md

         pet services available in the area.
 Non-compliance to our pet policies or damage caused by pets could incur fines of up to $100 and/or unfortunate eviction.
+    - image: /img/hotel-value.png
+      text: "***NOTICE TO CUSTOMERS*** - Reservations made through HotelValue.com cannot be accepted.
+This is a known SCAM website from which we have had customers arrive at our establishment only to find they did NOT have a confirmed booking even though they received a confirmation number from the bogus booking engine.
+Buyers beware!"
 ---